punkfluff/image-flip-show/README.md

 # image-flip-show
-JS script for a timed image flipping "animation" over a single image tag/div which triggered on mouseover (html file) Similar end result to a gif.
+JS script for a timed image flipping "animation" over a single image tag/div which is triggered on mouseover (html file) and stops on mouseout
+Similar end result to a gif.

 1. Insert the <img> tag into the body of your html document , or into a custom code block on your SquareSpace or WordPress site.